SwiftERM Hyper-personalisation for ecommerce email marketing

 Focus on video content

 Huda Beauty’s Instagram is like heaven for beauty enthusiasts.
-Filled with useful and impactful content in the shape of tutorials, makeup tips, product reviews, beauty trends, to amusing behind the scenes footage of her and her young daughter experimenting with makeup.
+Filled with useful and impactful content in the shape of tutorials, makeup tips, product reviews, beauty trends, to amusing behind-the-scenes footage of her and her young daughter experimenting with makeup.
 The common theme here is video content – and lots of it.

 Besides the fact that video works great in the highly visual beauty and cosmetics industry, Huda’s followers also get a glimpse of her fun and human side.
 That’s how she has built a huge group of loyal fans that trust her.
 But at the same time, Huda is not shy about promoting her products or posting – prolifically.